yiwenx1/Purchase-Analytics-YiwenXu/README.md

 Unit tests are also provided.
 It can be run under `src` with `python purchase_analytics_test.py` or with Python `unittest` commandline interface.

+End-to-end tests are provided under `./insight_testsuite/tests` folder.

 # Solution Walkthrough
 This solution uses the idea of Map Reduce.
 It's a framework suitable for scalable big data engineering projects.
+Here uses an example to explain how it's designed:

 ## Sample Input
 File `order_products.csv`: